How to stop using plastic as a business?

 I will present how we can replace plastic in our businesses by identifying where and why it is being used, if it is necessary (exploring necessary), and the feasibility of replacing it.
 In many cases, for this to be possible, changes to your business model will need to be implemented.

-I also invite you to start a challenge to replace and reduce plastic in your business, where you will find tools to measure your plastic footprint and start reporting.
+I also invite you to start this challenge to replace and reduce plastic in your business, you can follow along with the assessment sheet and video to start understanding, measuring, and reporting your plastic footprint.

 If you need information and facts on why it is important to stop using plastic in your business and why recycling is not mentioned much in this post, check out the video in the last section of this article.